Newry

-Newry was founded in 1157 as a settlement around a Cistercian abbey.
+Newry was founded in 1144 as a settlement around a Cistercian abbey.
 In the 16th century the English dissolved the abbey and built Bagenal's Castle on the site.
-Newry grew as a market town and a garrison, and became a port in 1742 when Newry Canal was opened, the first summit-level canal in Ireland.
+Newry grew as a market town and a garrison, and became a port in 1742 when the Newry Canal was opened, the first summit-level canal in Ireland.
 A cathedral city, it is the episcopal seat of the Roman Catholic Diocese of Dromore.
-In 2002, as part of Elizabeth II's Golden Jubilee, Newry was granted city status along with Lisburn.
+In 2002, as part of the Golden Jubilee of Elizabeth II, Newry was granted city status along with Lisburn.

 Name

 The name Newry is an anglicization of An Iúraigh, an oblique form of An Iúrach, which means "the grove of yew trees".